Yohko/importtool/README.md

 **Howto**:

 There are several ways to use the file loader:
-  - Call each procedure through the macro menu to load a single file
   - Use the multi file loader (macro menu) to change the flags and load multiple files at once
   - Call the procedures (``<name>_load_data()``) directly through the command window without parsing a parameter to load a single file
   - Call the procedures and parse an optional file ref (``<name>_load_data(optfile=<fileref>)``)